WindowsLies/BlockWindows/README.md

 hosts.bat Appends current hosts file.
 Run from your Downloads directory Doesn't work on Windows 10, copy hosts file to your router or firewall if using Windows 10

-hosts DNS file of MS hosts to block hostlist MS Hosts to block for router or firewall use
+hosts DNS file of MS hosts to block

+hostlist MS Hosts file to block for router or firewall use

 Please submit any updates
 -------